Summer Camp

 June 1-26, 2026

-Both camps will culminate with a free-to-the-public performance at the KiMo Theatre, showcasing what the children have learned.
+Both camps will culminate with a free-to-the-public performance at the KiMo Theatre, showcasing what the children have learned along with a youth market at the theatre featuring arts and crafts the kids made.

 CAMP 1: CREATIVE EXPRESSIONS (Ages 5-12)

-Your child will be introduced to dance forms such as Flamenco and Folklorico, will learn to sing their favorite Rancheras while learning guitar, go for bike rides while engaging with local community programs and learn from local artists sewing, develop drawing and painting skills, and learn cultural-based crafts.
+Your child will be introduced to dance forms such as Flamenco, Baile Folklorico and tap.
+They will learn to sing their favorite Rancheras while learning guitar, build their own cajon and learn to play percussion.
+They will study with local artists sewing, develop drawing and painting skills, and learn cultural-based crafts.

 CAMP 2: FLAMENCO INTENSIVE (Ages 7-18)